 As the prebiotic definition can somewhat overlay that of dietary fibre, consumers should be aware that not all dietary fibres are necessarily prebiotics.

-Which prebiotics should I eat to achieve a health gut?
+Which prebiotics should I eat to achieve a healthy gut?

 The answer to this question is not simple.
 There are hundreds of different species of bacteria in our gut microbiome that can play a beneficial role and we all have different combinations of these.
 For example, two equally healthy people can have very different looking microbiomes.